The Best Things to Do in Folsom

 Founded during the Gold Rush, Folsom has plenty of ways for history buffs to take a step back in time.
-The Folsom History Museum depicts life in the 19th century and earlier, complete with a blacksmith shop, miner’s cabin and old railroad caboose, and the Folsom Powerhouse is a historic landmark that brought electricity to the town.
+The Folsom History Museum has artifacts from the 19th century, as well as a Pioneer Village that depicts the lives of early settlers, complete with a blacksmith shop, miner’s cabin and old railroad caboose.
+The Folsom Powerhouse is a historic landmark that brought electricity to the town, and visitors can see the huge transformers as well the forebays and canal system that brought the water from the Folsom Dam.

 One of the best ways to take advantage of the Folsom area is to get outside!
 At the southern end of its namesake lake, Folsom is awash with natural beauty.
 For starters, head out to the Folsom Lake State Recreation Area, where you can go boating, water-skiing, hiking, horseback riding, picnicking and even camping.